TRAS Library

 The project will be overseen for the Department of Health by the Snow Lion Foundation (SLF) in Nepal, which administers 12 Tibetan schools, 12 health posts and a seniors’ home.
 TRAS has had a good relationship with the SLF for many years, helping with several of its projects.

-As of August 24, 2021 project is now fully funded.
-A Big Thank You to everyone that helped us achieve our goal.
+Project total $14,000 A Big Thank You to everyone that helped us achieve our goal.

 Jan 7, 2020 Read here for update